 In the video below, Dr. Sarah Hessenauer discusses the basics of advising for social work majors.
 Below the video you can find a list of frequently asked questions about undergraduate advising in the Department of Social Work.

 Dr. Sarah Hessenauer walks you through the basics of social work advising in this video (duration 15:07).
 Please note, students are considered sophomores and are assigned to social work faculty for academic advising once they successfully complete 24 credits, not 30 credits as the video states.
-Also, Lori Trimble's email address is firstname.lastname@example.org (the first l is missing in the video).
+Susan Morris is the current ADA for the Social Work Department and her email address is firstname.lastname@example.org

 To find your advisor's name go to the Student Center page of your WINS account.
 Your advisor's name appears in a box in the lower right hand side of that page.
 Consult the Social Work Faculty/Staff Directory or use the UW-Whitewater Directory Search feature on the UWW homepage to find your advisor's office location, phone number, and email address.
 During the fall and srping semesters, their office hours are availble here.